hywebr00/audiobook-editor-legacy/README.md

 ### 編譯與安裝檔制作（Make Release Package & Installer）
 #### Windows
-This project use `PyInstaller` to produce the directory structure of production and `Inno Setup` to generate the final executable installer, both under Windows.
+This project use `PyInstaller` to produce the directory structure of production and <a href="https://jrsoftware.org/isinfo.php">`Inno Setup`</a> to generate the final executable installer, both under Windows.
 The `AEditor.spec` file is for pyinstaller, just provided here to be a reference.

 #### macOS (developed on Big Sur)